NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 Preprocessing
 -------------
-Preprocessing has been modified from fixed random range selection to fitted preprocessing in a **bounded range** (via gradient clipping).
+Preprocessing has been modified from fixed random range selection to fitted preprocessing in a **bounded range**.
 The preprocessing ranges are defined in the  the same from NNPDF3.1 and are defined in the `fitting:basis` parameter in the nnpdf runcard.

 The old behaviour, in which the preprocessing is fixed randomly at the beginning of the fit, can be recovered by setting the `trainable` flag to false.
 See the [detailed runcard guide](runcard_detailed.html#preprocessing) for more information on how to define the preprocessing.